 Drinks arrived quickly after ordering and my pancakes arrived surprisingly fast as they were scratch made.

-In a city dominated by huge pieces of pork and potato dumplings, I was delighted to find a place like Den Noc.
+In a city dominated by huge pieces of pork and potato dumplings, I was delighted to find a place that served breakfast like like Den Noc.

 The salmon, sour cream, and dill pancakes were fantastic.
 Layers of fluffy pancakes with savory, smoky, salty, and tangy flavors.
 My perception of pancakes being boring has been forever changed.